 The Nadaam Festival is the largest festival in Mongolia, which kicks off in the capital of Ulaan Bataar at the national stadium with a parade of athletes, musicians, dancers and soldiers on horses.
 The main events are the three manly games of horse riding, archery and wrestling.
-It's a great event to combine with a trip on the Trans-Siberian Railway, travelling from Russia to China through Mongolia.

 Where?
 Osaka, Japan

 With a history of over 1,000 years, Tenjin Matsuri is one of the greatest festivals in Japan.
 Highlights include a procession of some 3,000 people in costume marching with shrines, before being loaded onto 100 boats to be paraded up and down the river.
 The event culminates with a firework display, where the illuminated boats and reflection of the fireworks on the water make for a truly unique spectacle.

 It's the height of summer in the northern hemisphere, so anywhere along the Mediterranean is a good bet for a sunny beach break.
 The Red Sea resorts in Egypt and Jordan are stifling hot, so unless you can handle extreme heat these destinations are best left until the temperatures cool down a little.
 It's the wet season across the Indian Subcontinent and Southeast Asia, so not ideal for a beach holiday.
 To help plan your July beach break, here are some of our top recommendations.